PittsCraft/SwiftRetrier/README.md

 - All retriers are cancellable.
 - Retriers retry until either:
     - their policy gives up
-    - the job succeeds
+    - the job succeeds (except for repeaters that will delay another trial)
     - the retrier is cancelled
     - their conditionPublisher ends after having published no value or `false` as its last value
-- When a policy gives up, the last job error is thrown on any `try await retrier.value`, and also embedded into publishers failure.
+- When a policy gives up, the last job error is thrown on any `try await retrier.value`, and also embedded into a `RetrierEvent.completion`.
 - Retriers publishers emit only on `DispatchQueue.main`.
-- When cancelled, the retrier publishers emit a `.finished` completion and no intermediary attempt result.
+- When cancelled, the retrier publishers emit a `RetrierEvent.completion(CancellationError())` value then a `.finished` completion and no intermediary attempt result.
 - All retriers start their tasks immediately on initialization, and just wait for the current main queue cycle to end before executing jobs.
 This way, if a retrier is created on main queue and cancelled in the same cycle, it's guaranteed to not execute the job even once.